Strivin0311/ai-learning/bases/cs/coding.md

 # Coding
-*Here's some resources about Coding*
+*Here're some resources about Coding*